 Éloïse is a PhD student in the MAP Lab.
 She completed her undergrad and master’s studies in social psychology at the University of Montreal.
 She is interested in moral and political psychology.
 She also enjoys reading, doing yoga, and travelling.

 Zach is a PhD student in the MAP Lab.
 He completed his undergraduate degree in psychology and philosophy and his master's in industrial relations and human resources.
-Zach has a broad interest in moral psychology, including asymmetries and inconsistencies in moral attitudes, taboos, and moral reasoning.
+His research interests span a wide range of topics in moral psychology, with a particular emphasis on moral disagreements—their contexts, content, and consequences.
+Zach is also a founding member of Being and Becoming, a Toronto non-profit organization aimed at providing opportunities for the philosophical exploration of ideas, questions, and experiences to the general public.

 Jesse is a PhD student in the MAP Lab.
 He completed his undergraduate degree at the University of Western Australia, and his master’s degree at Toronto Metropolitan University.
 His interests centre around political and environmental psychology.
 In his spare time, he also enjoys music, soccer, and finding coffee that lives up to his (unfortunately) snobby Australian standards.